rwebber1/CPSC332-TermProject/README.md

 # CPSC332-TermProject
-Final Project for Databases and File Systems course at CSUF
-- Built website MySQL database application using PHP.
+*Final Project for Databases and File Systems course at CSUF Project Description: MySQL database website application using PHP
+#### Tools Used:
+* PuTTY
+* PHP
+* MySQL
+* HTML/CSS

 ## Queries:
 Several areas for user input are setup on website application.
 Each is connected to a PHP file to query the database automatically when user input is entered.
 Screenshots of example inputs can be found in 'Screenshots' folder.